abuishgair/SBOMCtl/README.md

 # SBOMCtl

-SBOMCtl is a research project led by Purdue University.
+SBOMCtl is a research project.
 The goal is to develop components for trustworthy software supply chain infrastructure.

 ## Contents